aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 2.2 Unacceptable Behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Examples of unacceptable behaviour by sktime community members at any
+Examples of unacceptable behaviour by aeon community members at any
 project event or platform include:

 -  written or verbal comments which have the effect of excluding people